LanternPowered/Lmbda/README.md

 ## Lmbda [![Discord](https://img.shields.io/badge/chat-on%20discord-6E85CF.svg)](https://discord.gg/ArSrsuU) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.lanternpowered/lmbda/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.lanternpowered/lmbda)

 This is library that can be used to generate lambdas from method handles.
-This includes methods, constructors, field accessors (getter, setter, even for final fields) and any other [`MethodHandle`] that can be constructed.
+This includes methods, constructors, field accessors (getter, setter) and any other [`MethodHandle`] that can be constructed.

 * [Source]
 * [Issues]